upperlinecode/CS-and-the-City-Curriculum/data/bias-critique.md

 > All technology has the biases of its creators.

-- How does this statement apply to the articles you discussed today?
+- How does this statement relate to the articles you discussed today?
+- We understand that *content* like books and articles can demonstrate bias - how is technological bias different from or similar to that type of bias?
 - Do you agree or disagree with the statement?
 Why?
-- JOLSON QUESTIONS